 4. TrueFoundry MCP Gateway

 TrueFoundry's gateway combines MCP routing with LLM proxy capabilities, creating a unified control plane for organizations managing both model access and tool integrations.
-Their architecture emphasizes very low added latency (often cited as single-digit milliseconds, including reports of sub-3ms under load) and enterprise RBAC enforcement.
+Its architecture emphasizes low added latency, but teams should distinguish best-case gateway overhead from tool-call latency, end-to-end latency, and throughput in their own workloads.

 Key Features